Xiangyu-Lou/Birds-Eye-View/README.md

 - Supported classes: person, car, truck, bus, motorcycle, bicycle
 - Detection points are visualized with color-coded markers

+## Distance Calculation

+The distance calculation is based on the camera position and the object's position in the BEV.

 ## Reference
 [surround-view-system-introduction](https://github.com/hynpu/surround-view-system-introduction/blob/master/doc/en.md)